refaktor/rye-website/content/meet_rye/basics/assignment.md

 ## Using bound words

-We haven't looked at function calls yet, but the use of `print` function below will be self-evident I hope.
+We haven't looked at function calls yet, but the use of the `print` function below will be self-evident I hope.

 ```clojure
 print "Hello world!"